Craft Businesses that Make Money

 There are a number of creative and craft businesses that make money.
 This post covers how creatives (writers, bloggers, crafters, artists, etc.) can make money with their craft.

-I truly believe that creatives can earn financial independence while following their dream.
+I truly believe that creatives can earn financial freedom while following their dream.
 It might not happen overnight.
 However, it is possible.
-Whether you are looking to supplement your current income, or make a full time income from your craft; I will show you a number of creative and craft businesses that make money.
+Whether you are looking to supplement your current income, or make a full time income from your current craft; I will share a number of creative and craft businesses that make money.
+Use this guide to help you discover your passion.

 Writing for Money